Bayesian Inference of Spreading Processes on Networks: Acknowledgment

 \section{Acknowledgment}

-The work was supported by Swiss National Science Foundation Grant No. 105218\_163196 (Statistical Inference on Large-Scale Mechanistic Network Models).
-We also thank Dr. Marcel Schoengens, CSCS, ETH Zurich for helps regarding HPC and Swiss National Super Computing Center for providing computing resources.
+The research was supported by Swiss National Science Foundation Grant No. 105218\_163196 (Statistical Inference on Large-Scale Mechanistic Network Models).
+We thank Dr. Marcel Schoengens, CSCS, ETH Zurich for help regarding HPC and the Swiss National Super Computing Center for providing computing resources.\\ \textbf{Author Contribution:} RD, JPO and AM designed research; RD performed research; RD, JPO and AM wrote the paper.